When a Dog Attack Causes Serious Injury

 Banner media

-Common Injuries Resulting From Dog Attacks
+What Are Common Injuries Resulting From Dog Attacks?

 Dog bite injuries vary widely in severity.
 Some require stitches and antibiotics.
 Others involve reconstructive surgery and long-term rehabilitation.